 Predicting recent cannabis use

-The ROC curves for the prediction analysis compared the discrimination ability for two models; one used summary features of the trajectory of the pupil light response and the second used the full trajectory of the pupil light response (Figure 2A).
+The ROC curves for the prediction analysis compared the discrimination ability for two models; a traditional logistic regression model using summary features of the trajectory of the pupil light response and the other a functional logistic regression using the full trajectory of the pupil light response (Figure 2A).
 The model based on the full trajectory of pupil light response had a higher AUC value (AUC = 0.71) compared to the model based single value summary features (AUC = 0.68).
-This indicates that models using full trajectory information of pupil light response may have a better ability to discriminate between the cannabis use group and no-use controls than feature-based models.
+This indicates that the functional logistic regression model may have a better ability to discriminate between the cannabis use group and no-use controls than feature-based models.